 A Will is your statement of what you want to happen after your death.
 It becomes effective upon your death.
-In it, you will have the opportunity to address the following:
+As a Grand Rapids estate planning lawyer, I can help you tailor your will to your situation by addressing the following:

 Guardians – you will nominate the person(s) you would like to care for your minor children (or incapacitated adult children) if you and your spouse are both deceased.
 This person is called a Guardian.
 The probate court decides who the guardian will be, but in almost all instances the court will honor the person you nominate in your will.